Blessings to you and your loved ones – permanently, in Jesus’ name (Phil 2:9,10; Col 1:12-19; 3:15-17)!

 What does it mean to say “Merry Christmas” or “A blessed Christmas to you and your family”?

 Paul said to the Galatians, “You observe [particular] days and months and seasons and years!
 I am alarmed [about you], lest I have labored among and over you to no purpose and in vain.
-Bretheren, I beg of you, become as I am [free from the bondage of Jewish ritualism and ordinances]…” (Gal 4:10-12a Ampl.
-We know that Christmas is certainly not a Jewish feast, but we should not be obtuse to the principle message here.
-Investigation will in fact show that Christmas is not [truly] Christian either!
-Refer to Gal 1:6-9; 5:4,18; and 1 Jn 2:4).
+Bretheren, I beg of you, become as I am [free from the bondage of Jewish ritualism and ordinances]…” (Gal 4:10-12a Ampl.)

 Why has Jesus Christ (or His disciples), nowhere given any instruction or hint to celebrate His birthday?
-As a matter of fact, contemplate 1 Cor 1:18 – 2:2 for some serious thought.
+Well, in short, Jesus was sent not created (even mentioned in Micah 5:2); as a matter of fact, contemplate 1 Cor 1:18 – 2:2 for some serious thought.
+But we’ll get to this later in this short meditation.

 What if man has instated many ceremonies, rituals and traditions that are actually no more than ignorant attempts to help God achieve what He has already done in Jesus Christ (Eph 1:3-12; 2 Pet 1:3-11)?
 Please don’t be offended by this, but seriously consider the absolute truth; namely that religion is not a genuine relationship!
 Of course everyone has heard this cliché and use it copiously in speaking Christianese, but the fact remains that Jesus never wanted proselytes, but rather disciples (Mt 23:15; 28:18-20; read also Rom 8:14 and the introduction to www.gospel-truth.co.za?).
 So why has Jesus Christ never asked us to have a Christmas feast?
-Why do we insist on celebrating this event [on a wrong date, but as a convenient – albeit family – holiday]?
+Why do we insist on celebrating this event [on a wrong date but as a convenient – albeit a family – holiday]?
 Is it because we totally misunderstand and underplay and misrepresent what He asked us to do regularly – in communion?
 We will do well to understand the principle as mentioned in Is 1:14-15 (Gal 4:10-12; Mt 15:6-9).
-Let’s not rush over this.
+We have seen in the past similar warnings in, for example, Jer 10:14-15; 57:17-19; and Hos 4:6 (and teachers, note Hos 4:4-9 with Js 3:1, even Mt 18:6?); so let’s not rush over this (Heb 2:1-4…)!

 We assume that you are aware of the basic fact that “Father Christmas” is as unrelated to Jesus Christ [God] as the “Tooth Fairy”.
 Also, that it is not so “innocent” to mislead children about “good deeds” (Mt 18:6).

 Is it not ironic how blatant greed and exploitation abound from even “Christians” during this “time of goodwill”?
-(Worldly-minded falsely call it by a euphemism, “supply and demand”).
+(Worldly-minded falsely call it by a type of euphemism, “supply and demand”).

 Can true Christians (1 Jn 2:4) have [stick to] emotional, time-bound, fashionable hypes?
 If December [25th only] is “a time of goodwill, what about January, June or August?
 Is this to be a lasting glory or one just coupled to certain days (2 Cor 3; Gal 4:1-11; Heb 8:13)?
 Why do people insist on being “Christians” but show little more than sentimentality and frivolous, temporal holiday fun?
 Sorry if this rains on your parade of “I’m OK and quite happy with my religion”.
 You might even have taken the brazen stance of knowing all that this short letter is about.
 Are you part of an organization [industry], thinking it is “church”?
 Is it de-nominated?
 Denominated from what?
 What God nominated?
 Try Eph 1:20-23; 2:4-22; 4:5; 1 Cor 3:11-20.